pelmered/WordPress-Movable-Content-Editor/README.txt

 == Screenshots ==

 1. This is how it looks like with the plugin installed and activated.
+2. This is the admin options page.

 == Changelog ==

+= 0.1.3 =
+Bugfix: Removed debug output

 = 0.1.2 =
 Added option to set the box header